Raso, 10 mg 15 pcs

 Overdose

-The administration of 60 mg twice daily or 160 mg once daily has been reported, and side effects were minimal and reversible and did not require medical intervention.
+Symptoms.
+Data on intentional or accidental overdose are minimal.
+It was reported that taking the drug at a dose of 60 mg 2 times a day or 160 mg once, the side effects were minimal and reversible and did not require medical intervention.

-A specific antidote for rabeprazole is not known.
-Rabeprazole binds well to plasma proteins and is therefore poorly excreted by dialysis.
-In case of overdose, symptomatic and supportive treatment is necessary.
+Treatment.
+A specific antidote for rabeprazole is unknown.
+Rabeprazole binds well to plasma proteins and is therefore poorly excreted during dialysis.
+In case of overdose, symptomatic and supportive treatment should be provided.

 ---|---|